scipion-em/scipion-em-locscale/README.rst

 LOCSCALE PLUGIN
 ===============

-This sub-package contains data and protocol classes to use Locscale within the Scipion framework
+This sub-package contains data and protocol classes to use Locscale within the Scipion framework.
+The package implements a general procedure for local sharpening of cryo-EM density maps based on prior knowledge of an atomic reference structure.
+The procedure optimizes contrast of cryo-EM densities by amplitude scaling against the radially averaged local falloff estimated from a windowed reference model.

 =====